 One important area of quality in which students should be fully engaged is reviews.
-Both internal, institution-led review processes and institutional reviews led by the sector are hugely important in helping universities and colleges improve their learning experience.
+Both internal, Institution-led Review processes and institutional reviews led by the sector are hugely important in helping universities and colleges improve their learning experience.

 The student view, in turn, is crucial to informing reviews, and student representatives have a key role to play in both preparing for reviews and helping address action points that come out of them.

 This work to help institutions and students' associations with their reviews is distinct from our activity at the national level to help shape the review processes as a whole.
-You can find more about that work under "Current issues in quality" in our Supporting the Sector pages.
+You can find more about that work on our Quality arrangements webpage in our Supporting the Sector pages.

 In this section of our website on supporting reviews, some of the pages are currently more for background/historical information, while the sector undergoes a period of change, moving towards a tertiary quality system.

 See the page on Institution-led Reviews for information around the process for universities managing their own periodic internal reviews - such as for subject areas, support services or cross-institutional themes.